-Dr. Nienass received his PhD from the Department of Politics at the New School for Social Research in New York in 2012 and has received fellowships from the Collège d'études mondiales in Paris (2013-2014) and the Humanities Center at the University of Rochester (2017-2018).
+Dr. Nienass received his PhD from the Department of Politics at the New School for Social Research in New York in 2012 and has received fellowships from the Collège d'études mondiales at the FMSH in Paris (2013-2014) and the Humanities Center at the University of Rochester (2017-2018).

 He teaches courses in political theory, as well as courses on the politics of memory and on utopias & intentional communities.